-As you are aware, all schools in England closed at 5:00 pm on Friday 20th March 2020.
+As you are aware, all schools in England closed on Monday 4th January 2021.

-If you are a key worker and require a school place for your child please email as soon as possible and we will contact you to make arrangements.
+If you are a critical worker and require a school place for your child please email as soon as possible and we will contact you to make arrangements.

 We have contacted the parents/carers of all vulnerable children.